Reviews

 We tried mosquito dunks for a while and found them pretty reliable for controlling mosquito larvae in standing water.
 They made a noticeable difference in our pond and even in some planters.

 Handling the dunks isn’t always smooth—sometimes they’re a bit awkward.
-If you use chlorinated tap water, they just don’t work as well, so filtered water seems like the way to go.
+If you use chlorinated tap water, they just don’t work as well, so filtered water appears to be the way to go.

 You do have to be careful about where you put them.
 If you toss them in catch basins, they might clog up drains, which is a pain.